 What about screen layouts?

 Similarly, the Zero 2 supports reliable playback of simple screen layouts.
 For example, a business could use the RPi Zero 2 to display signage layouts that include a video and ticker.
 Playback also works well when displaying simple screen layout templates.
-For instance, it supports bare-bones menu board templates or layouts with only text and images but without widgets.
+For instance, it supports bare-bones menu board templates or layouts with only text and images but without apps.
 For this reason, screen layouts should only include up to three layers when using the Raspberry Pi Zero 2 with Yodeck.

-Simple widgets in playlists and screen layouts
+Simple apps in playlists and screen layouts

 Does it support Yodeck’s security features?